Mimi Rogers: Personal life

 Rogers has been married three times.
-She married James Rogers in 1976 and assumed his surname; they divorced in 1980.
+She married Jim Rogers on August 21, 1976, and assumed his surname; they divorced in September 1980.
 She then had a relationship with Emilio Estevez.
-On May 9, 1987, she married actor Tom Cruise in a New York City ceremony; the marriage broke down at the end of 1989, and a divorce was finalized in February 1990.
-In January 1990, the couple released a joint statement: "While there have been very positive aspects to our marriage, there were some issues which could not be resolved even after working on them for a period of time."
-It is believed to be Rogers who introduced Cruise to Scientology.
+On May 9, 1987, she married actor Tom Cruise in Bedford, New York; the marriage broke down at the end of 1989, and a divorce was finalized in February 1990.
+Rogers received a settlement of $4 million, and is believed to have introduced Cruise to Scientology.

-In an interview with Playboy in 1993, Rogers discussed her split from Cruise and said that he had been considering becoming a monk, which affected their intimacy.
-Rogers later retracted the comments and claimed she had been misinterpreted.
+In a 1993 Playboy interview, Rogers discussed her split from Cruise and said that he had been considering becoming a monk, which affected their intimacy.
+Rogers later retracted the comments and said she had been misinterpreted.

-In 1990, Rogers met her present husband, producer Chris Ciaffa, on the set of the made-for-cable film Fourth Story.
-The couple has a daughter, Lucy (born 1994) and a son, Charlie (born 2001).
+In April 1990, Rogers met her present husband, producer Chris Ciaffa, on the set of Ivan Passer's made-for-cable film Fourth Story.
+The couple has a daughter, Amazon Studios creative executive Lucy Ciaffa (born November 20, 1994) and a son, ASU baseball player Charlie Ciaffa (born July 30, 2001).
 They married on March 20, 2003, at the Beverly Hills courthouse.
-During an interview on The Late Late Show with Craig Kilborn, Rogers joked that the marriage – after 13 years living together and two children – was just so they would be eligible for a country club membership.
+During an interview on The Late Late Show with Craig Kilborn, Rogers joked that the marriage—after 13 years living together and two children—was just so they would be eligible for a country club membership.

 Rogers has made campaign contributions to the Democratic Party.

 Scientology

 Rogers's father became interested in Dianetics in 1952 and later became a prominent Mission Holder with the Church of Scientology and friend of its founder, L. Ron Hubbard.
 Rogers also reportedly became a highly trained "auditor" with the church.
 Prior to her acting career, she opened a "field auditing" practice, the Enhancement Center, with her first husband, Jim Rogers.
 According to Sonny Bono, Rogers was his "auditor" for dianetics.
 Tom Cruise was also a client before being directed towards a Celebrity Centre.

 In an interview given to the Los Angeles Times in 1991, Rogers said about Scientology: "that philosophy was simply part of my upbringing and I liked it.
 And, I think it was an excellent system of belief to grow up with because Scientology offers an extremely pragmatic method for taking spiritual concerns and breaking them down into everyday applications."

 Rogers has left the Church of Scientology and has been described in media reports as a former member of the church.

-Cruise biographer Andrew Morton alleged that Rogers's father had been declared a Suppressive Person after leaving the church in the early 1980s, during a cull of Mission Holders.
+Cruise biographer Andrew Morton wrote that Rogers's father had been declared a suppressive person after leaving the church in the early 1980s, during a cull of Mission Holders.

-A 2012 article in Vanity Fair alleged that Rogers held an unfavorable view of the church's controversial leader, David Miscavige.
-In Going Clear: Scientology, Hollywood, and the Prison of Belief, published in 2013, author Lawrence Wright alleged that Miscavige had pushed Rogers from her marriage with Cruise so the latter could pursue Nicole Kidman.
+According to 2012 article in Vanity Fair, Rogers held an unfavorable view of the church's controversial leader, David Miscavige.
+In Going Clear: Scientology, Hollywood, and the Prison of Belief, published in 2013, author Lawrence Wright wrote that Miscavige had pushed Rogers out of her marriage with Cruise so the latter could pursue Nicole Kidman.